nickharris808/prevolt/docs/START_HERE.md

-# 🎯 START HERE: PORTFOLIO A OMEGA TIER
+# 🎯 START HERE: AIPP-Omega
-## The $100.0 Billion+ Physical Constitution
-### Ultimate Guided Onboarding for Strategic Acquirers

-**Welcome to the Source Code for Civilization.**
+## Network-Causal Power Orchestration for AI Data Centers
+### Quick Start Guide for Technical Due Diligence

-This document provides a systematic onboarding path for executives, technical architects, patent attorneys, and sovereign investment committees to validate the **AI Power Protocol (AIPP-Omega)**.
-You are reviewing the most comprehensive physical-layer specification ever created for planetary-scale AGI infrastructure.
+This document provides a systematic onboarding path for executives, technical architects, and patent attorneys to evaluate the **AI Power Protocol (AIPP-Omega)**—a comprehensive IP portfolio for solving voltage, thermal, and timing challenges in high-density AI clusters.

 ---